-In November 2020, Pelangio entered into an option agreement with BNT Resources Ghana Ltd., ("BNT") to acquire a 100% interest in the Subriso-Kokotro concession ("Dankran property").
+In November 2020, Pelangio entered into an option agreement with BNT Resources Ghana Ltd., ("BNT") to acquire a 100% interest in the Subriso-Kokotro concession ("Dankran property") for consideration of cash and the issuance of shares, subject to the 'Government Interest' as defined above.
 The Dankran property covers an area of 34.65 km2 contiguous to the northeastern corner of Pelangio's Obuasi project extending over seven kilometers of strike of the world-class Ashanti Belt, one of the last remaining under-explored strike-extensive stretches of highly favourable Ashanti Belt geology.
 The Dankran property covers the same Birimian sedimentary and volcanic stratigraphy that hosts AngloGold Ashanti's 30-million-ounce Obuasi Mine located 25 kilometers to the southwest and is adjacent to the historical Obuom mine which in the 1930's produced 29,000 ounces at an average grade of 16 g/t Au.
 Recent extensive small-scale artisanal mining activity evident around the old mine extends into the Dankran property along geologically favourable horizons.
 Limited exploration to date on the property offers Pelangio an excellent opportunity for early discovery.
 The Subriso-Kokotro concession was in good standing until November 11, 2023.
-Pelangio prior to November 11, 2023, applied for the renewal on the concession.
+On January 22, 2024, the Company received a response from its application of legal search on mining concessions legally/beneficially held by Pelangio's Ghana subsidiaries from the Ghana Minerals Commission.
+While the letters stated that the renewal for the Subriso-Kokotro license was still pending it further stated that as of the date of the letter, the Commission was unaware of any pending or outstanding issues that would impede the extension of the term of the license.